shinnng/bubble.py/docs/troubleshooting.rst

 Your Ethereum node JSON-RPC API might be slow when fetching multiple and large requests, especially when running batch jobs.
 Here are some tips for how to speed up your web3.py application.

-- Run your client locally, e.g., `Go Ethereum <https://github.com/ethereum/go-ethereum>`_ or `TurboGeth <https://github.com/ledgerwatch/turbo-geth>`_.
+- Run your client locally, e.g., `Go Ethereum <https://github.com/ethereum/go-ethereum>`_ or `TurboBub <https://github.com/ledgerwatch/turbo-bub>`_.
 The network latency and speed are the major limiting factors for fast API access.

 - Use IPC communication instead of HTTP/WebSockets.
 See :ref:`choosing_provider`.